 GMAT Sections & Times

 Because the test is split up into three sections, each section has their own time allowance.
 It is important to take these times into consideration when preparing for this exam.
-Practicing the assessment in the different orders that are offered might help you decide which order works best for you.
+You can take the three sections in any order you choose (six possible combinations).
+Practicing the assessment in different section orders might help you decide which order works best for your strengths and energy levels.

 Data Insights

-The integrated reasoning section consists of 20 total questions.
-For this section, you’ll also be granted 45 minutes time.
+The Data Insights section consists of 20 total questions.
+For this section, you’ll be granted 45 minutes time.
 Again, depending on which format you choose, you’ll have an option as to when this section occurs during your test session.

-In this section, you’ll be tasked with answering questions around multi-source reasoning, table analysis, graphics interpretation and two-part analysis.
-According to The Economist Group, the main purpose of this section is to conceptually interpret and synthesize information that is presented to you in differing formats.
+You’ll be tasked with answering questions around data sufficiency, multi-source reasoning, table analysis, graphics interpretation, and two-part analysis.
+According to GMAC (the official test maker), the main purpose of this section is to conceptually interpret and synthesize information that is presented to you in differing formats.

 Quantitative Reasoning

 The quantitative section of the GMAT is one of the most difficult portions, alongside the verbal section.
-The GMAT Focus quant time runs 45 minutes, sporting approximately 21 questions total, giving test takers approximately 2 minutes per question.
+The GMAT quant time runs 45 minutes, with approximately 21 questions total, giving test takers approximately 2 minutes per question.

-Problem solving questions mimic classic standardized test questions.
-These questions will give you five multiple choices, and you must use your knowledge of basic mathematics to represent your quantitative and critical thinking.
+In this section, problem solving questions mimic classic standardized test questions.
+These questions give you five multiple choices, and you must use your knowledge of algebra, arithmetic, and number properties to demonstrate your quantitative and critical thinking.
+Note that geometry questions and data sufficiency questions are no longer part of the Quantitative Reasoning section in the 2026 GMAT Exam.

 Verbal Reasoning

 The verbal section of this assessment is also 45 minutes long and contains 23 questions.
-These questions consist of reading comprehension, and critical reasoning.
+These questions consist of reading comprehension and critical reasoning.
+Note that Sentence Correction questions were removed from the 2026 GMAT Exam..

 Final Answer: How Long Does the GMAT Take?

 When scheduling the GMAT, expect to sit for just under 2.5 hours.
-When testing, your optional break will total up to 10 minutes, while the actual section times run 135 minutes.
+When testing, you have one optional 10-minute break, while the actual testing time across all three sections totals 135 minutes (2 hours and 15 minutes).
 Although this is a substantial amount of time, it will seem like it goes by fast with the amount of work required.

-This important assessment will allow business schools to examine your analytical reasoning, critical thinking and basic readiness for an MBA program.
-Despite the length, a good score on this assessment will definitely take your grad school app to the next level.
+The GMAT allows business schools to examine your analytical reasoning, critical thinking and basic readiness for an MBA program.
+Despite the length, a good score on it will definitely take your grad school app to the next level.

 FAQ